 Passion flower vine diseases also include fungal infections.
 These passion flower vine diseases may not kill the plants but the spores multiply on the leaves, causing ugly spots.
 Spraying the vines with fungicides in early spring can help prevent these diseases.

-Fungal diseases can attack passion vine from the time they are seedlings until maturity, including such diseases as anthracnose, scab, septoriosis and alternaria spot.
-Some diseases, including fusarium wilt, collar rot and crown rot are very difficult to control.
+Fungal diseases can attack passion vine from the time they are seedlings until maturity, including such diseases as anthracnose, scab, septoriosis, and alternaria spot.
+Some diseases, including fusarium wilt, collar rot, and crown rot are very difficult to control.

 Treating passion vine problems that are fungal in origin is generally not effective.
-However, you can prevent these passion vine diseases from attacking your plant by good cultural habits.
+However, you can prevent these passion vine diseases from attacking your plant through good cultural habits.
 Always water the passion vine from below to be sure that you don’t get water on vine leaves, and be sure that the vine is planted in full sun.